benswift/benswift.github.io/_posts/2019-11-07-codesign-culture-lab-workshop.md

 ## Session 2: articulating the assessment criteria {#group-work-session-2}

+As much as it feels gross and reductionistic to boil a student's mark down to a number, we need to mark the submissions.
+Your group's second (and final) deliverable is a set of assessment criteria for the assessment task.

+Again, you need to create a document which could be handed to a marker so that they could assess the submissions and give a mark & grade.
+Again, the exact format of this document is up to you.
+There are a few ways to do this:

+- a series of examples of what constitutes bad/good/excellent work---what would an _outstanding_ submission look like? what would a borderline-acceptable (e.g. a bare pass) submission look like?

+- a set of criteria for each of the code/creativity/culture dimensions of the work, with descriptions of what bad/good/excellent work might look like

+- a full rubric (2x2 grid) with criteria along the rows, grades (e.g. fail, pass, credit, distinction, high distinction) down the columns and a description in each grid square

 ### Things to consider as you design your assessment criteria

-- what would an _excellent_ submission look like? what would a borderline-acceptable (e.g. a bare pass) submission look like?

 - the problems (from the culture wheel) are _not solvable through a single assessment task_, so don't make that the criteria---instead, you want students